bernardopires/django-tenant-schemas/README.markdown

 Every command below runs on all tenants.
 To run only a particular schema, there is an optional argument called `--schema`.
 You can create your own commands that run on every tenant by inheriting `BaseTenantCommand`.

-### ./manage.py manage_schemas ###

-If you have tenants that do not auto-sync, you can call this command to create the not yet existing schemas.
-This will however only create the schema and will not sync the models.

 ### ./manage.py sync_schemas ###

 This command runs the `syncdb` command for every tenant in the database.
+Also creates the schema if necessary.

 The options given to `sync_schemas` are passed to every `syncdb`.
 So if you use South, you may find this handy: